-When sending data over fiber, the transmission time is approximately 5 microseconds per kilometer.
+When sending data over fiber, the transmission time is approximately 5 microseconds per kilometer (KM).
 Since a minimum of four trips is required for each SCSI data transfer, this translates to 20 microseconds per kilometer, or about 32.2 microseconds per mile.
-For example, if a remote site is located 150 miles away from the local site, the total time for every data transfer is 4830 microseconds.
-Since a typical I/O operation on a non-DRM configuration with write-back cache takes approximately 500 microseconds, long distances can have a significant effect on performance.
+As an example, if a remote site is located 150 miles away from the local site, the total time will be 4,830 microseconds for every data transfer.
+Since a "typical" I/O operation on a non-DRM configuration with write-back cache takes approximately 500 microseconds, it is easy to see that long distances can have a significant effect on performance.